To visit Canada, you must:

 If you are from one of the countries or territory above, you do not need to give your biometrics to visit Canada if you are:

 Some people are inadmissible.
-Several things can make you inadmissible, including involvement in criminal activity, in human rights violations or in organized crime.
+Several things can make you inadmissible, including involvement in criminal activity, human rights violations, or in organized crime.